thoughtbot/ember-cli-rails/README.md

 end
 ```

-This tells Guard to watch your EmberCLI app for any changes to the JavaScript,
+This tells Guard to watch your Ember CLI app for any changes to the JavaScript,
 Handlebars, HTML, or CSS files within `app` path.
 Take note that other
 extensions can be added to the line (such as `coffee` for CoffeeScript) to
 watch them for changes as well.

-*NOTE:* EmberCLI creates symlinks in `your-appname/tmp` directory, which cannot
+*NOTE:* Ember CLI creates symlinks in `your-appname/tmp` directory, which cannot
  be handled properly by Guard.
 This might lead to performance issues on some
  platforms (most notably on OSX), as well as warnings being printed by latest
  versions of Guard.
 As a work-around, one might use